mdn/content/files/en-us/glossary/ip_address/index.md

   - Web
 ---

-An IP address accronym for nternet Protocol address, is a unique number assigned to every device connected to a network that uses the Internet protocol.
-Through this IP address, devices online are able to find each other.
-Without IP address any of online content couldn't find it's way to us.
+An IP address accronym for Internet Protocol address, is a unique number assigned to every device connected to a network that uses the Internet protocol.
+IP addresses enable devices online to find each other.
+Without IP addresses we wouldn't be able to view any online content.

 "IP address" typically still refers to 32-bit IPv4 addresses until IPv6 is deployed more broadly.